Posted on : December 28, 2018 by Clinic One on Vaccination

 - Rhabdomyolysis is where the skeletal muscles are rapidly destroyed resulting in a muscle protein leakage into the urine

-The complete 5 dose course of tetanus vaccination is the best way to prevent a tetanus infection from occurring.
+The complete 5-dose course of tetanus vaccination is the best way to prevent a tetanus infection from occurring.
 The vaccine immunizes your body against the tetanus toxin providing protection from the illness or any exposure to bacterial growth.

-The vaccine course involves Primary Immunization (given to babies at 2,4 and 6 months of age) process and Secondary Immunization (given to children aged 4 to 5 years and aged 12 to 13 years) process.
+The vaccine course involves the Primary Immunization (given to babies at 2,4 and 6 months of age) process and the Secondary Immunization (given to children aged 4 to 5 years and aged 12 to 13 years) process.